tojikoumori/GS1-eng-to-PSP/README.md

 # PSP XMB Entry guide
 <img width="1023" height="572" alt="Screenshot_2026-07-28-19-46-05-036_com miui gallery-edit" src="https://github.com/user-attachments/assets/dc3b1a48-a95e-47b2-b17e-19f188aa66e5" />

 _The end result will appear just like a normal game on your XMB.
-It will be running through the FrogGBA emulator, although you won’t see the emulator menu at all — the game will launch straight away._ _note: you might see the emulator menu the first time you launch the game_
+It will be running through emulator, although you won’t see its menu upon launching — the game will launch straight away._ _note: you might see the emulator menu the first time you launch the game_

 _You need the rebuilder mainly to safely rename the eboot, some settings selected from there currently don't persist._

 ## Creating the EBOOT

-1. Download [FrogGBA](https://github.com/tzubertowski/FrogGBA) or [ToadGBA](https://github.com/AlfonsoVM/ToadGBA/releases/tag/v1.0.43) (an improved fork of the first one) , and the zip in the XMB Builder release
+1. Download [FrogGBA](https://github.com/tzubertowski/FrogGBA) or [ToadGBA](https://github.com/AlfonsoVM/ToadGBA/releases/tag/v1.0.43) (an improved fork of the first one, recommended) , and the zip in the XMB Builder release
 2. Extract the zip and place FrogGBA/ToadGBA and your ROM in it
 3. Make sure that your FrogGBA/ToadGBA folder has a copy of `gba_bios.bin` placed in its root
 4. Run the .bat, it will build a folder, ready to drop into this directory inside your PSP SD card! -> PSP > GAME